 - Deductible: A deductible is how much you need to pay out of pocket (meaning, you’re responsible for the entire amount) before your insurance coverage kicks in.
 Until you meet that amount (it could be a percentage, but most often it’s a stated dollar amount), you’ll be covering the cost of your medical bills.
 For example, if your deductible is $3,000, you’ll pay that amount on your own before insurance starts to pay for any of your visits or treatments.

 - Copay: A copay is a flat fee that you pay for your psychiatrist or therapy session visits.
 Short for “co-payment,” this fixed amount is determined by your insurance provider and it’ll be the amount you can expect to pay for any visit.
-Copays can fluctuate depending on type of insurance, type of provider, type of service, and type of appointment.
+Copays can fluctuate depending on type of insurance, type of psychiatric provider, type of service, and type of appointment.
 For example, some visits like screenings or annual checkups may have a higher copay, or no copay at all.
 Specialty doctors may have a different copay than a visit to your primary does, etc.

 - Coinsurance: A coinsurance is a percentage-based fee paid per visit.
 It’s how much you pay after any deductible has been met.

-The best way to answer “how much does it cost to see a psychiatrist with insurance?” is to talk with your insurer about the specific details regarding your mental health condition, your needs, your care, and the type of doctor or visit you are hoping to schedule.
+The best way to answer “how much does it cost to see a psychiatrist with insurance?” is to talk with your insurer about the specific details regarding your mental health condition, your needs, your care, and the type of psychiatrist or visit you are hoping to schedule.

 How Much Does a Psychiatrist Cost Without Insurance?

 If you don’t have insurance, you’ll have to pay all of the fees for your psychiatrist appointments yourself.
-As noted, you should be prepared to pay up to $500 for your initial appointment, and then around $100 – $200 or more for each subsequent visit.
+As noted, you should be prepared to pay up to $500 for your initial appointment, and then around $100 – $200 or more for each subsequent psychiatrist visit.

 You can also check into the services your county provides.
-Many have outpatient mental health options for individual therapy and other services.
+Many have outpatient mental health options for individual talk therapy and other services.
 They may even be available at low or no cost to those who need psychiatric care but cannot afford it.

 Does Insurance Cover a Psychiatrist Visit?